Univ-Wyo-Education/S20-2150/Lectures/Lect-02/Lect-02.md

 ### Assembly Language Code

 ```
-/ Program to output 'A' as a number
+/ Program to output 'a' as a number
 	Load X
 	Output
 	Halt